pascallaliberte/sharpen.page/index.md

 ## Getting Something Off the Ground

-So far, maybe you've done most of it on your own.
+**So far, maybe you've done most of it on your own.**
 Maybe you read some books, followed a course.
 Maybe you learned from copywriters, watching others.

-But now you gotta get moving with some new tools.
+But now you gotta **get moving with some new tools**.

 ---

-I hope you'll be able to [join the next landing page review meetup][review-meetup-signup].
+I hope you'll be able to [join the next landing page review meetup][review-meetup-signup]{: .cta-btn }.
 Meet some people, have your own page reviewed if you like.
 Learn from the process.

-Or maybe, if you're curious, here's [what else I offer](/offerings).
+Or maybe, if you're further along, here's [what else I offer](/offerings).
 I got my services listed there, some diy resources too, including articles I publish every Friday.
 You can also find me on [Twitter][twitter] and on [IndieHackers][indiehackers].

 Stay sharp!